Z-knotted triangulations of surfaces: Introduction

-In this paper, we investigate zigzags in triangulations of connected closed $2$-dimensional surfaces.
-These objects are dual to $3$-regular embedded graphs considered in \cite{DDS-book}.
-It must be pointed out that there are no many examples of $z$-knotted structures in literature.
+In this paper, we investigate zigzags in triangulations of closed $2$-dimensional surfaces.
 It is well-known that an $n$-gonal bipyramid is a $z$-knotted triangulation of the sphere ${\mathbb S}^{2}$ if $n$ is odd.
-Two examples of $z$-knotted fullerenes can be found in \cite[Section 2.3]{DDS-book} (the dual graphs are $z$-knotted triangulations of ${\mathbb S}^{2}$).
-The existence of sufficiently large planar $z$-knotted graphs was established using computer \cite{DDS-book}.
-There is also a $z$-knotted embedding of the graph $K_{3,3}$ in the real projective plane, but the dual graph is not a triangulation.
+Two examples of $z$-knotted fullerenes can be found in \cite[Section 2.3]{DDS-book} (the duals are $z$-knotted triangulations of ${\mathbb S}^{2}$).
+A large class of plane $z$-knotted graphs (in particular, $z$-knotted fullerenes) was obtained using computer \cite{DDS-book}.

-Our main result (Theorem \ref{th-main}) states that every triangulation of a connected closed $2$-dimensional surface admits a $z$-knotted shredding.
+Our main result (Theorem \ref{th-main}) states that every triangulation of any closed $2$-dimensional surface admits a $z$-knotted shredding.

 This statement will be proved in two steps.
 First, we introduce the $z$-monodromy $M_{F}$ which acts on the set of oriented edges of a face $F$ in a triangulation.
-For two consequent oriented edges $e_{0}$ and $e$ in $F$ we consider the unique zigzag containing the sequence $e_{0},e$ and define $M_{F}(e)$ as the first (oriented) edge of $F$ which occurs in this zigzag after $e$.
+For two consecutive oriented edges $e_{0}$ and $e$ in $F$ we consider the unique zigzag containing the sequence $e_{0},e$ and define $M_{F}(e)$ as the first (oriented) edge of $F$ which occurs in this zigzag after $e$.
 There are precisely seven possibilities for the $z$-monodromies and only four possibilities can be realized in $z$-knotted triangulations (Theorem \ref{th-1}).
 Examples show that each of these seven possibilities happens in a certain triangulation; moreover, the four possibilities corresponding to the $z$-knotted case are realized in $z$-knotted triangulations (Section 5).
 If the $z$-monodromies of all faces in a triangulation are of $z$-knotted type, then this triangulation is $z$-knotted (Theorem \ref{th-2}).
 The second step is the gluing lemma concerning zigzags in the connected sum of triangulations (Section 6).
 Using this lemma, we replace every face whose $z$-monodromy is not of $z$-knotted type by some number of faces with the $z$-monodromies of $z$-knotted types and get a $z$-knotted shredding.

 Other application of the gluing lemma is a description of all cases when the connected sum of $z$-knotted triangulations is $z$-knotted (Theorem \ref{th-3}).